 The Judge of Compensation will also hold a hearing, where the Judge will consider the following information:

-If a settlement cannot be reached between the parties, then there will be a trial and the Judge of Compensation will determine the percentage of residual disability based upon the testimony of the injured workers, the testimony of the expert physicians, and sometimes the testimony of the treating doctors.
+If a settlement cannot be reached between the parties, then there will be a trial, and the Judge of Compensation will determine the percentage of residual disability based upon the testimony of the injured workers, the testimony of the expert physicians, and sometimes the testimony of the treating doctors.

 Many times an employer will voluntarily provide medical treatment and temporary disability benefits, but rarely will an employer voluntarily pay an injured worker a permanency award.
-This is why you may need to hire an attorney to represent you with regard to your worker related injury claim.
+This is why you may need to hire an attorney to represent you with regard to your work-related injury claim.
 An attorney can make a formal workers’ compensation claim on your behalf and obtain a fair and just permanency award.